knative/docs/README.md

 blog, links to all community resources, as well as Knative governance and contributor guidelines.

-### Run website locally
+### Run the website locally

-For instructions, see Knative's [MkDocs contributor guide](how-to-contribute/previewing-docs-locally.md).
+For instructions, see Knative's [docs contributor guide](contribute-to-docs/getting-started/previewing-docs-locally.md).

 ### Website source files